rollbar/rollbar.js/sdks/rollbar.js/README.md

 ```

 The size of each of these events is mostly determined by the `body` field, however we attempt to
-store only the smallest amount of information necessary aide in understanding.
+store only the smallest amount of information necessary to aid in understanding.
 Therefore, if you
 have concerns about memory usage, you can turn the collection of some or all events off, or limit
 the size of the queue of events that we store.